 - Minerals like calcium and phosphorus for bone growth

 You want to feed your kitten wet food.
 Slowly introduce dry foods as they grow for them to get used to variety of food.
 Don’t add supplements to a diet that is already labelled as complete and balanced.
 Consistently giving your grown cat kitten food can make it fat due to simple fact that it is more calorie dense.

 How much should my cat eat to stay healthy?

 APOP – Association for Pet Obesity Prevention recommends about 180-200 kcal for active cats.
 These are just approximate figures and the true maintenance levels depend generally on activity, genetics, environment.
 Read our article about the cat food for obese pets to find out if your cat needs a special cat food and diet.

 Read the instructions on the packaging to see how to feed your cat using the product you bought.

 How many times per day should I feed my cat?

 Cats eat several times per day so you can divide their meals to up to 6 times a day.
-Especially kittens will require several meals per day.
+Especially kittens will require several meals per day of special cat foods.

 Indoor vs Outdoor Cat Nutrition